rvcucalont/Hap_Network_pipeline/README.md

 2. **From R Studio, open the script `Get_Network_Matrix.R`**
 3. **Load libraries and custom functions (lines 1-12)**
 4. **Provide input files (line 15)**
-   - This will generate a file called `config.R` and open an external window to edit with required file paths (i.e, fasta, and excel file with metadata).
+   - This will generate a file called `config.yaml` and open an external window to edit with required file paths (i.e, fasta, and excel file with metadata).
    - if the files are not in current directory.
 Make sure to modify the path using "/" as separators if working in Windows.
    - You can later modify these paths by opening the file `conig.yaml` Here is an example of the input file path that needs to be edited: